New standard tuning: Historical background

 Modern quartal and quintal harmony revives the polyphonic traditions of medieval Europe.
 Before the common practice period, European polyphony emphasized unison intervals and octaves and also perfect fifths.
 From the Renaissance to 1900, Western symphonic music was diatonic, emphasizing the tertian harmony of major and minor scales, keys, and chords.
 Much popular music, especially rock, retains diatonic harmony.

 String gauges

 With traditional guitar strings, the low C may be loose and the high G may be too tight.
 Special gauges are therefore more suitable for NST.
-For steel-stringed acoustic-guitars, many Guitar-Craft participants use either an .011–.058 inch set or an .011–.059 inch set; string-sets may be purchased as a set from a manufacturer or purchased singly and assembled by the guitarist.
+For steel-stringed acoustic-guitars, many Guitar Craft participants use either an .011–.058 inch set or an .011–.059 inch set; string-sets may be purchased as a set from a manufacturer or purchased singly and assembled by the guitarist.

 In 2012, a 0.007 inch gauge was being evaluated by Fripp and other members of Guitar Circle, who are considering replacing the first string's G note with an A note, the better to approximate the B note of all-fifths tuning.
 The 0.007 inch gauge was produced by Octave4Plus of Gary Goodman.
 Robert Fripp uses lighter strings for electric guitar.

-Artists who use NST
+Artists who use new standard tuning

-Robert Fripp has used the New Standard Tuning since 1984.
+Robert Fripp currently uses the new standard tuning, beginning in 1984.